Farama-Foundation/gym-docs/docs/source/content/vector_api.md

     >>> envs.action_space
     MultiDiscrete([2 2 2])

-In order to appropriately batch the observations and actions in vectorized environments, the observation and action spaces of all of the sub-environments are required to be identical.
+In order to appropriately batch the observations and actions in vectorized environments, the observation and action spaces of all of the copies are required to be identical.

     >>> envs = gym.vector.AsyncVectorEnv([
     ...     lambda: gym.make("CartPole-v1"),